Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ---v

-## Design Considerations<br>in Polkadot
+## Design Considerations<br/>in Polkadot

 - More validators increases the state transition throughput of the network: parachains.
 - Individual shards have full economic freedom by being members of a larger consensus system.
-- _Superlinear_ slashing puts colluding validators at existential risk,<br>while well-meaning ones should have little to worry about).
+- _Superlinear_ slashing puts colluding validators at existential risk,<br/>while well-meaning ones should have little to worry about).

 Notes: